Raspberry Chocolate Ganache Tart

 Or, spread a few spoonfuls of good raspberry preserves (such as Bonne Maman) along the bottom of the crust before topping with the chocolate ganache.

 And, although raspberries are my very favorite, fresh strawberries or blackberries would also be lovely here!
+Happy baking!

 A rich and creamy chocolate ganache tart with a chocolate graham crust, topped with fresh red raspberries for an impressive, decadent – and unexpectedly easy – dessert.
 Vegan and gluten free options.

 for the crust:

 - 1–1/2 cups chocolate graham cracker crumbs ¹